 (DD) Preferred resource plan means the utility’s resource plan that is contained in the resource acquisition strategy most recently adopted by the utility’s decision-makers in accordance with 4 CSR 240-22;

-(EE) Probable environmental compliance cost means the expected cost to the utility of complying with new or additional environmental legal mandates, taxes, or other requirements that, in the judgment of the utility’s decision-makers, may be imposed at some point within the planning horizon which would result in environmental compliance costs that could have a significant impact on utility rates;
+(EE) Probable environmental compliance cost means the expected cost to the utility of complying with new or additional environmental legal mandates, taxes, or other requirements that, in the judgment of the utility’s decision-makers, may be reasonably be expected to be incurred by the utility and which would result in environmental compliance costs that could have a significant impact on utility rates.
+In estimating its avoided probable environmental compliance costs, the utility shall consider factors including, but not limited to, reductions in risks, liabilities, and other costs under the Clean Air Act, the Clean Water Act, the Endangered Species Act, the Resource Conservation and Recovery Act, the Comprehensive Environmental Response, Compensation and Liability Act, and related federal and state laws and regulations;

 (FF) Program pilot means a demand-side program designed to operate on a limited basis for evaluation purposes before full implementation;

-(GG) Realistic achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, that would result from less aggressive efficiency program effort than pursuing the Maximum Achievable Potential, which represents all cost-effective efficiency savings that are achievable through programs.
-Realistic achievable potential estimates a target for a constrained portfolio of demand-side savings that represents a particular and less aggressive scenario than pursuit of all cost-effective achievable efficiency;
+(GG) Program potential refers to the efficiency potential possible given specific program funding levels and designs.
+Program potential studies can consider scenarios ranging from a single program to a full portfolio of programs.
+A typical potential study may report a range of results based on different program funding levels;

 (HH) Societal cost test means the total resource cost test with the addition of societal benefits (externalities such as, but not limited to, environmental or economic benefits) to the total benefits of the total resource cost test;

 (II) Staff means all personnel employed by the commission, whether on a permanent or contract basis, except: commissioners; commissioner support staff, including technical advisory staff; personnel in the secretary’s office; and personnel in the general counsel’s office, including personnel in the adjudication department.
 Employees in the staff counsel’s office are members of the commission’s staff;